Frequently Asked Questions

 When will I know if I am accepted?

-In general, we review complete applications and respond to you within a few weeks.
+In general, we review completed applications and respond to you within a few weeks.
 Please feel free to contact our office to ensure that your application is complete.

 How much subject background do I need?

-The critical factor in attending a summer program at Smith is that the student is motivated and interested in learning about the subject.
+The critical factor in attending a precollege program at Smith is that you are motivated and interested in learning about the subject.
 There is a place for everybody—from the beginner to the very advanced.

 Will I receive credit for summer programs?

 No—and you don't get grades, either.
-Students learn more in an environment where there are no pressures; they learn because they are interested.
+We believe that students learn more in an environment where there are no pressures; they learn because they are interested.

 Who will be teaching the classes?